IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Planning to systematically take out reservoirs in each column to search for Cory's true name, weaken Avizallo (need to import water or import Felichian priests)
 	- Cisterns are connected to Tensorat's old workshop
-- Use sahuagin to attack bc automata can't go in water Kingswill Trading Co.
+- Use sahuagin to attack bc automata can't go in water
+- Reservoir system of La Sul was destroyed a few weeks ago
+	- Fray attack at the docks at night to cause chaos, disguise noise of Shatter.
+Aboveground entrances of reservoir are guarded at night but interior is empty.
+	- Owl had Corinsson cast Water Breathing on her, swam up the bottom of reservoir.
+Cast Dispel Magic to destroy the glyphs, Shatter to tear apart the waterwheel.
+Then have wraiths carry out all the precious metals so it's harder to repair.
+	- Currently being repaired - Owl is able to search for Tensorat's lab while she supervises the drained reservoirs
+	- Gyrfalcon has now posted guards inside the reservoirs at night, at Owl's behest Kingswill Trading Co.
 - Small Kevaran-based trading company - actually a shell company
 - Any real shipping they do is contracted out to Giltstern